-And here is Brian Weatherson (2014, pp.160-1):
+And here is Brian Weatherson (2014, pp. 160–1):

 Sometimes we stop and think, what would be the best thing to do in a certain kind of case? . . .
 I agree this is a good practice . . .
-But [consider] an observation also by Smith (1994, pp. 40–41), that moral inquiry has ‘‘a certain characteristic coherentist form’’.
+But [consider] an observation also by Smith (1994, pp. 40–1), that moral inquiry has “a certain characteristic coherentist form”.
 I think (not originally) that this is because we’re not trying to figure out something about this magical thing, the good, but rather because we’re trying to systematise and where necessary reconcile our values.
 When we’re doing moral philosophy, we’re often doing work that is more at the systematising end, trying to figure out whether seemingly disparate values have a common core.
 When we’re trying to figure out what is right in the context of deciding what to do, we’re often trying to reconcile, where possible, conflicting values.
 But as long as we accept that there are genuinely plural values, both in moral and prudential reasoning, we shouldn’t think that a desire to determine what is right is driven by a motivation to do the right thing, or to live a good life, as such.

 These authors hold that we engage in continued deliberation in conflict cases because we care about the things that conflict in the cases.
 What motivates us is an assortment of concerns with being truthful, promoting well-being, not murdering, respecting rights, and so on.